What we're doing to ensure this website is available for all.

 Level AAA (low priority) – meeting this criteria will ensure the majority of users can easily access our content.

 We are working hard to achieve full level AA compliance, with some level AAA content where possible.
-Due to the size of our website, we have created a rolling programme of accessibility implementation which aims to achieve this target by the Autumn/Winter 2013:

 We are using a website content management system (CMS) called EasySite which aims to produce level AA pages.
-We also use a system called SiteImprove which checks this conformance on every page and highlights areas of concern which we can address.

 We use online browser validation tools which check we have standards compliant HTML and CSS which help ensure our website works with all browsers and assistive technologies.